 - Visible scar

 - Alopecia is believed to due to ischemia along the opposing wound edges,

 - Each year, thousands of men and women undergo endoscopic brow lift procedures and experience no complications.

 - Although problems are rare and usually minor, it’s best to discuss possible complications with your surgeon.
 And, remember that you can help minimize risks by following the advice and instructions you receive from your health care professional, both before and after surgery.

 Possible Risks Associated with the ENDOTINE Forehead Fixation Device and Other Medical Implants?

 - Since the ENDOTINE Forehead fixation device and other fixation devices used in endoscopic brow lift surgery are anchored in the bone of the skull,other risks are possible, though extremely rare.
-There could be complications from making the bone hole that could lead to serious injury.
-There is a possibility of bone infection, or the device could disengage from the bone leading to a compromised surgical result or feeling of a moving implant under your skin.
-And, although the ENDOTINE Forehead fixation device is absorbable, you could experience prolonged absorption time and want to remove the device, especially if you are experiencing discomfort or other problems.
+There might be complications from making the bone hole that could lead to serious injury.
+There is a possibility of bone infection, or the device might disengage from the bone leading to a compromised surgical result or feeling of a moving implant under your skin.
+And, although the ENDOTINE Forehead fixation device is absorbable, you might experience prolonged absorption time and want to remove the device, especially if you are experiencing discomfort or other problems.